lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 We support changing the brush type and fill mode both through keyboard commands as well as the paintbrush controller.
 Consequently, we have to keep the two apps (p5.js and Arduino) in sync.
 Thus, when we use the keyboard to change the brush type or fill mode, we need to transmit that info over serial to the paintbrush controller.

-Add in a method called `serialWriteShapeData`, which is similar to what we had in [our previous lesson](p5js-serial-io.md) on bidirectional serial communication.
+Add in a method called `serialWriteShapeData`, which is similar to what we had in {% include tlink.html id='communication-p5js-serial-io' text='our previous lesson' %} on bidirectional serial communication.

 {% highlight JavaScript %}
 async function serialWriteShapeData(shapeType, shapeDrawMode) {